EPCCed/eidf-docs/docs/safe-haven-services/open-ondemand/hints-tips.md

 8
 ```

-This back-end has 8 processors and 8 cores.
+This back-end has 8 CPUs and 8 cores.

 ---